nestybox/sysbox/docs/design.md

 Sysvisor Design Notes
 =====================

-The document describes the design of sysvisor.
+The document describes the design of sysvisor, capturing primarily low level design issues.

-# General

-Sysvisor is a container runtime specifically built to run system containers.

-Sysvisor's main role is to setup and manage the system container's runtime environment.

-# System Containers

-A system container is a container whose main purpose is to package and deploy a full operating system environment; see [here](https://github.com/nestybox/nestybox#system-containers) for more info.
+Refer to the [sysvisor README file](https://github.com/nestybox/sysvisor/blob/master/README.md) for a general intro into sysvisor.

 # Architecture